MicrosoftDocs/visualstudio-docs/docs/install/enabling-administrator-updates.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-When Microsoft releases a new Visual Studio update, Microsoft will simultaneously publish a corresponding Visualt Studio administrator update package to the Microsoft Update servers.
-An administrator can then distribute the Visual Studio administrator update package via [Windows Server Update Services (WSUS)](/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus) using [Configuration Manager (SCCM)](/configmgr/core/understand/introduction), or via [Windows Update for Business (WUfB)](/windows/deployment/update/waas-manage-updates-wufb) using [Microsoft Endpoint Manager (Intune)](https://endpoint.microsoft.com).
+When Microsoft releases a new Visual Studio update, Microsoft will simultaneously publish a corresponding Visual Studio administrator update package to the Microsoft Update servers.
+An administrator can then distribute the Visual Studio administrator update package via [Windows Server Update Services (WSUS)](/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus) by using the [Configuration Manager (SCCM)](/configmgr/core/understand/introduction), or via [Windows Update for Business (WUfB)](/windows/deployment/update/waas-manage-updates-wufb) by using the [Microsoft Endpoint Manager (Intune)](https://endpoint.microsoft.com).

 ## Use Microsoft Endpoint Manager (Intune) to update to cloud connected devices using Visual Studio administrator updates